by Madeleine George

-Brodie, a gifted research linguist, is expecting her first child.
-When she receives unsettling news about the baby she carries, her girlfriend is unsympathetic and the medical profession provides few answers.
+Brodie is expecting her first child.
+When she receives unsettling news about the baby she carries, the medical profession provides few answers, and her girlfriend doesn’t get it.

 Her search for guidance leads her to two unlikely sources: the elderly speaker of a vanishing language…and a gorilla at the zoo.